MelMepham/ReactPersonalProject/README.md

 * Click on the Mandala
 * Click on the images in Art and Design to get some more info

-## Configuration
+## Testing

-Here you should write what are all of the configurations a user can enter when using the project.
+There is an enzyme test on all of the components,
+- art / design / webdev / aboutme pages : making sure the onClicks are working appropriately
+- cv : checking the H1 header
+(Work in Progress)

 ## Links